 BEACHWOOD, incorporated as Beachwood Village on 26 June 1915 and as a city in 1960, is 10 miles east of Cleveland and bounded by SOUTH EUCLID and LYNDHURST on the north, SHAKER HTS. and UNIV.
-HTS. on the west, WARRENSVILLE TWP. on the south, and PEPPER PIKE on the east.
+HTS. on the west, HIGHLAND HILLS VILLAGE on the south, and PEPPER PIKE on the east.
 It occupies approx. 4.6 sq. mi. and was originally a part of Warrensville Twp.
 In 1915 merchants, tradesmen, and farmers from the northeastern part of the township petitioned to withdraw; on 15 June 1915, the proposal passed.
 The new village had 151 residents.
-Although much of Beachwood’s early history was characterized by boundary disputes, annexation disagreements, lack of funds (including default in the 1930s), school reorganizations, and zoning problems, it grew substantially after World War II, into a residential community.
-Land was rezoned for limited business and industrial developments, including Corporate Park and Commerce Park Square, the first major office complex in the area.
-A third major development, Enterprise I in Science Park, was started in 1984.
-Much of this development centered on Chagrin Blvd., particularly at Green and Richmond roads, yet most of Beachwood remained residential, with homes, apartments, condominiums, schools, churches, synagogues, and sports and recreational facilities.
-Between 1990 and 2000 its population remained relatively unchanged at approx. 12,000.
-Its school system, which led the state in revenue per pupil in 1993, consisted of a high school, middle school, and 3 elementary schools.
-The suburb was also home to a branch of the CUYAHOGA COUNTY PUBLIC LIBRARY SYSTEM (opened in 1982), the CLEVELAND COLLEGE OF JEWISH STUDIES, AGNON SCHOOL, and Cleveland Hebrew School.
-In 1993 residents unsuccessfully tried to block expansion of the Beachwood Mall at Richmond and Cedar roads, one of the most congested intersections in Cuyahoga County, and the project was completed by 1997.
+Although much of Beachwood’s early history was characterized by boundary disputes, annexation disagreements, lack of funds (including default in the 1930s), school reorganizations, and zoning problems, it grew substantially after World War II into a residential community.
+Its population soared from 372 in 1940 to 9,631 in 1970.
+Efforts to develop a commercial tax base often faced homeowner resistance and required changes to Van Sweringen Co. deed restrictions dating to an earlier planned residential development called Shaker Country Estates.
+Many proposals for shopping centers in the 1950s and 1960s faltered.
+The pro-growth mentality of Mayor George Zeiger (1962-81) and completion of I-271 in 1972 stimulated commercial and industrial expansion.
+Land was rezoned for limited business and industrial developments, including Commerce Park (1962), an industrial park, and Commerce Park Square (1966), the first major office complex in the area.
+A third major development, Science Park, was started in 1984.
+The city’s first shopping center, LaPlace (1969) opened at the southeast corner of Cedar and Richmond Roads, followed by Pavilion Mall (1974) on Chagrin Boulevard east of Green Road, and Beachwood Place (1978), a regional mall next to LaPlace.
+In 1993 residents unsuccessfully tried to block expansion of Beachwood Place, and the project was completed by 1997.
+Despite the significant growth of office buildings, corporate parks, and shopping centers, most of Beachwood remained residential, with homes, apartments, condominiums, schools, churches, synagogues, and sports and recreational facilities.
+However, its population growth slowed dramatically after 1970.
+The city rose from 9,631 in 1970 to 12,186 in 2000.

 See also SUBURBS.